-She joined after a position as Director of the Economic Growth Institute at the University of Michigan and taught undergraduate through Masters students from 11 schools (primarily business and engineering) in the University of Michigan College of Engineering’s Center for Entrepreneurship.
-At U of M, she developed and executed a strategic plan to grow the Institute, while overseeing award-winning programs (IEDC, APLU) to build lab-to-market activities in partnership with 15 public research universities, resulting in 213 new products launched and for every public dollar invested, there was a $133 ROI.
-She also was the Principle Investigator for research in economic development, including best practices in the development of commercial ethnic districts, and best practices in technology commercialization across 59 public research universities.
+She joined after a position as Director of the Economic Growth Institute at the University of Michigan and taught ‘Technology Commercialization’ and ‘Reimagining Companies through Innovation’ in the University of Michigan College of Engineering’s Center for Entrepreneurship.
+At U of M, she developed and oversaw award-winning programs (IEDC, APLU) to build lab-to-market activities in partnership with 15 public research universities, resulting in 213 new products launched and a $133 ROI.
+She also was the Principal Investigator for research in economic development, including mapping the entrepreneurial ecosystem, best practices in the development of commercial ethnic districts, and national best practices in technology commercialization.

-She has held senior management roles at seven early technology companies, holding the chief marketing position responsible for developing go-to-market strategy and brand image.
+She has held senior management roles at seven early technology companies, holding the chief marketing position.
 All start-ups resulted in successful sale of the company, or are still a going concern.
-She was an early founding member of the 17-year-old SBDC Tech Team, a group that helps early stage companies raise $70 Million each year.
+She was an early founding member of the 20-year-old SBDC Tech Team, a business consulting group that helps early stage companies raise $70 Million each year.

 Paula serves on the governing boards of the Virginia Innovation Partnership Authority and the American Lightweight Materials Manufacturing Institute, several local economic and innovation-focused advisory boards, and the leadership committee of the State Science and Technology Institute, and is a National Science Foundation reviewer.
 She holds bachelor and master degrees in business from Central Michigan University, and a certified board member through Harvard Business School’s executive education.